-Highly polished quartz rock almost completely transparent and void of fractures or inclusions.
-The surface of this common natural mineral is subtly rippled and the underside is covered with a layer of dark coloured crystals.
+Highly polished quartz mineral almost completely transparent and void of fractures or inclusions.
+The surface of this naturally occurring stone is subtly rippled and the underside is covered with a layer of dark coloured crystals.

-Originating from South Africa, this piece is sure to be appreciated by anyone who's drawn to quartz.
-Colourless varieties of the mineral quartz which are either transparent or translucent are also known as rock crystal.
+Mined in South Africa this piece is sure to be enjoyed by anyone who loves the mineral quartz.
+Colourless varieties of quartz which are either transparent or translucent are also known as rock crystal.

-Our second photo was taken whilst this quartz rock was upside down and the camera is pointed at one side of the stone.
-The brown colouration at the bottom of the rock which appears to be inside of the quartz is actually a reflection of the crystals at the top of the photo.
+Our second photo was taken whilst this quartz mineral was upside down and the camera is pointed at one side of the stone.
+The brown colouration at the bottom of the rock which appears to be inside of the quartz is actually a reflection of the crystals at the top.

 Weight (grams) : 800

 Size (cms) : 14.3 x 9.6 x 5.8